 Established in 1882, Waseda University is one of Japan’s most prestigious private universities offering courses in all disciplines.
 BC students are integrated into Japanese student life by participating in university activities and choosing to join clubs—ranging from karate and flower arranging to rock music and folk dancing.
 Waseda also sponsors trips to Sumo wrestling matches, Noh drama, and traditional Japanese music concerts.

 BC offers two program tracks for students of varying language skills and academic interests.
-A required minimum of two BC semesters of Japanese language prior to departure will be in effect for Waseda University.
+No Japanese language prerequisites prior to departure will be in effect for Waseda University.
 There will be no Japanese language requirement for Sophia University.

 The Faculty of Liberal Arts offers courses in Japanese language and Japanese studies, as well as a wide range of courses within the areas of humanities, social studies, international business, and economics.
 All classes in this faculty—with the exception of language classes—are held entirely in English.
 Classes are small with opportunity for discussion and faculty interaction.
 Students proficient in Japanese may also choose courses at the other faculties.

 Students select four courses from the Faculty of Liberal Arts in addition to a required Japanese language course.
 Students who wish to concentrate their studies on developing Japanese language proficiency may enroll in the JLIP (Japanese Language Intensive Program), comprising two intermediate-level classes averaging 15 hours a week.
 Elementary and advanced Japanese courses average 7.5 hours weekly.

 (Early Deadline Program: Choose by December 15, 2013)